Bull & Bush Reviews Part 1 of 4

 Color: After 23 years in the barrel, VW23D is an iconic deep brown bourbon.
 Rich burgundy, heavily steeped black tea.

-Nose: Oak, honey, vanilla spice and carmel are strong upfront in the nose.
+Nose: Oak, honey, vanilla spice and caramel are strong upfront in the nose.
 Dark cherry, butterscotch and a bit more bitter oak follow up in the end.
 There is a great balance of a classic bourbon nose, with as much oak as you would expect from a 23 year bourbon.

 Sip: The amount of oak is the downfall of PVW23, but these select barrels chosen by Julian Van Winkle for the Old Rip Van Winkle 23 Year Decanter are truly worthy of the extra frills and higher price of the decanter set.

 VW23D has an incredible thick, viscous mouthfeel.
 The balance of the VW23D is much more welcoming of the sweeter aspects lost in the heavily oaked PVW23.
-Carmel, buttery toffee and rich, thick honey define this famous flavor profile, while the oak is reduced to an equal partner in the back palate with some dark fruits and pipe tobacco.
+Caramel, buttery toffee and rich, thick honey define this famous flavor profile, while the oak is reduced to an equal partner in the back palate with some dark fruits and pipe tobacco.

 Finish: Fresh caramelized sugar, sharp, smoky spiced oak and soft vanilla fudge linger for a great length.
 The oak is strong in the VW23D finish, but the heavy bitterness of too much oak that is common in the PVW23 is missing from the VW23D.